secretpray/Recipes/README.md

 * Comments with avatar
 * Nested Forms
 * Authentication with Devise (email/username)
-* Authentication with Google oauth2 with support User attributes update
+* Authentication with Facebook, Github omniauth and Google oauth2 (with support User attributes update)
 * Avatar for User and more Devise attributes: First name, Last Name, Username (uniq), Birthday, About
 * Authorize with Pundit
 * AutoHide & close Errors/Flash message with vanila JS